vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 ## Who We Are

 We are researchers from two complementary groups at ISTI‑CNR working at the intersection of formal methods, signal processing and medical imaging: FMTLAB (Formal Methods and Tools) and SILAB (Signal and Image Laboratory).
-Our teams combine expertise in executable formal specifications, spatial logics and model checking, ethics in AI, machine learning, with practical experience in imaging, radiomics and machine learning.
+Our teams combine expertise in executable formal specifications, spatial logics and Theoretical Computer Science, ethics in AI, machine learning, with practical experience in formal methods, model checking, imaging, radiomics and machine learning.
 The goal is to develop reproducible, interpretable, and verifiable pipelines for medical image analysis that are suitable for research and clinical translation.

 ### Key people (in the course):